Sandy Posey: Other work

-Posey's final pop top 20 hit was "I Take It Back", another US number 12 in July 1967, although she made other recordings for MGM Records until 1968, including "What a Woman in Love Won't Do", which peaked at number 31 in the US in late 1967.
-These were mostly produced by Moman, but a few, including a version of the Shirelles' hit "Will You Still Love Me Tomorrow" (1968), were produced by Joe South.
+Posey's final pop top 20 hit was "I Take It Back", another US number 12 in July 1967, although she made other recordings for MGM Records until 1968.
+These were mostly produced by Moman, but a few, including a version of The Shirelles' hit "Will You Still Love Me Tomorrow" (1968), were produced by Joe South.

 Country recordings

 Posey turned to the country music field in 1971, signing with Columbia Records with Billy Sherrill as producer.
 Sherrill had just successfully turned another 1960s pop star, Jody Miller, into a leading country female vocalist, and it appeared Posey might be another one when the first single, "Bring Him Safely Home to Me" hit the top 20.
 However, it was not to be, with only two other singles barely scraping into the top 40.
 Posey signed with Monument Records in 1976 with just one single charting and later in the year moved to Warner Bros.
 Records.
 Her first single for the label inauspiciously peaked at No. 93, but in 1978 and 1979 she charted three top 30 country hits before this brief comeback faded away with the new decade.

-Posey occasionally recorded as a solo artist into the early 1980s, but she reverted to occasional background session work and later briefly performed as a background vocalist for Skeeter Davis on an international tour.
+Posey was occasionally recorded as a solo artist in the early 1980s, but she reverted to occasional background session work and later briefly performed as a background vocalist for Skeeter Davis on an international tour.
 She made a number of country recordings with a religious theme after embracing Christianity in 1974.

 In 1983, Posey had another charted single on the country charts, titled "Can't Get Used to Sleeping Without You".
 In 2004, Posey recorded an album for King Records in Nashville, Tennessee.
-She is now signed with Crossworlds Entertainment of Lebanon, Tennessee.
-During 2007, Posey released several songs through Crossworlds Entertainment that have been available for purchase online.
+She subsequently signed with Crossworlds Entertainment of Lebanon, Tennessee.
+During 2007, Posey released several songs through Crossworlds Entertainment.

-Personal life
+Personal life and death

-In 1968, Posey married Wade Cummins, who performed as an impersonator of Elvis Presley under the name of Elvis Wade.
-Posey appeared with Presley during an engagement in Las Vegas in 1969.
+On February 4, 1969, Posey married James "Billy" Buchanan Robinson Jr. The couple had one daughter, but they later divorced.
+Posey then married Elvis impersonator and Christian evangelist "Elvis" Wade Cummins.
+Posey died from complications of dementia at her home in Lebanon, Tennessee, on July 20, 2024, at the age of 80.